cayeborreo/spunky-potato/content/posts/20190728 - When in Bohol.md

 ---

-Looking back, there was nothing that ~profound~ on going on a solo trip. <mark>I had no epic realizations or anything, but I did like having to travel on my own terms, at my own time and at my own pace.</mark> The only downside was I had to exert myself to make friends, but then again, that's a muscle I need to exercise every now and then 😅
+Looking back, there was nothing that ~profound~ on going on a solo trip. <mark>I had no epic realizations or anything, but I did like having to travel on my own terms, at my own time and at my own pace.</mark> The only downside was I had to exert myself to make friends; but then again, that's a muscle I need to exercise every now and then 😅

 My companions were always slightly surprised that I came alone, which I understood because this used to be a foreign concept to me, too, until just recently.
 But I think that if you're privileged enough to do so, you owe it to yourself to go travel on your own at least once in your life.
 It sort of gave me this feeling that I can be in command of anything, and I liked it and how it lingered long after my trip's over 😊